WordPress/gutenberg/docs/designers-developers/developers/tutorials/javascript/plugins-background.md

 */
 ```

-So you should have a directory `wp-content/plugins/myguten-plugin/` which has the single file `myguten-plugin.php`.
+To summarize, you should have a directory `wp-content/plugins/myguten-plugin/` which has the single file `myguten-plugin.php`.
 Once that is in place, go to your plugins list in `wp-admin` and you should see your plugin listed.

 Click **Activate** and your plugin will load with WordPress.